ethberry/ethberry.github.io/docs/admin-panel/mechanics/staking.md

 ## Deployment

 Staking contract is deployed as system contract by initial setup script.

-Each Staking contract could have multiple staking rules.
+Staking contract could have multiple staking rules.
-Staking rules are configured in Admin panel and later loaded to the Staking contract.
+Each rules is configured in Admin panel and later loaded to the Staking contract by executing transaction

 ### Configuration options